 Early Computers

-Dad had his first encounter with a computer in 1961 on a school trip to a local aircraft design office.
+Dad had his first encounter with a computer in 1961 on a school trip to the local Saunders-Roe aircraft design office.
 It was a Ferranti Pegasus.
 He built an analog computer for a school project in 1963.
-These are some of the early computers he worked with, or on:
+The following are some of the early computers that he worked with, or on.

 • Ferranti Argus at Southampton University in 1962.